ethereum/pm/AllCoreDevs-Meetings/Meeting 140.md

 ---
 # 1. Merge Updates

-# a.
+## a.
 Intro and Ropsten
 Video | [7:50](https://youtu.be/dByC5Bw8DvU?t=471)
 -|-

 **Tim Beiko**: Good morning, afternoon everyone.
 This is All Core Devs 140.
 We have a bunch of things on the agenda today.
 First going through, obviously, the merge that happened on Ropsten, talking through kind of any issues there and next steps.
-And there were also a couple different little merger related items.
+And there were also a couple different little merge related items.
 So there was one issue we discussed on the Discord this week about the responsiveness of EL clients when getting payload requests from CL teams.
-Then there was something in the engine API to allow builders to set the gas limit or to allow sorry validators to keep control over gas limit.
+Then there was something in the engine API to allow builders to set the gas limit or to allow validators to keep control over gas limit.
 And then talk about the next two testnets, Sepolia and Göerli.
-How do we go through those.
+How do we go through those?
 And continuing the conversation on the difficulty bomb – there’s been EIP that's been proposed for that.
 And then, there were two more EIPs on which we had updates – 4444 and 5027.
 So hopefully we get through all that.
 But I guess to start does anyone want to walk through what happened on Ropsten?

 **danny**: I synced with Pari before.
-He is not I believe he's not in this call, so I can share his notes.
+I believe he's not in this call, so I can share his notes.
 With Ropsten, pre merge, some of the consensus layer teams were having deposit tracking issues.
 Essentially validators couldn’t come to consensus on the state of the proof of work execution layer to import new deposits.
 This was due to some engineering assumptions about block times which were not holding in Ropsten and it has been patched by all teams.
 It's not something expected to be seen on Mainnet.
 Then we move toward TDD.
 Post TDD we had about a 14% participation drop.
 9% of this was from the Nimbus team nodes which were configured improperly with the jwtsecret.
 About 1.8% was from another mind concurrency bug required reboot.
 And then about 2.5 to 3% was from Nimbus-Besu nodes that were attempting to use web sockets which surfaced a bug in the web sockets implementation.
 They changed their configuration to use http so all that came back online.
 And we see 99.5% participation right now.
 The mind concurrency bug is still being looked at a bit more.
 If it occurs during the transition, a restart fixes it.
 The zero transaction blocks caused by timeouts have largely been fixed by Aragon.
 They can expand a bit more.
 About two to 3% of blocks are being proposed with zero transactions.
 But we're still going.
 Pari has not yet isolated the combination and is going to be looking into it.
 Looks like Nimbus-Besu who might be one of the affected combos.
 And Marius’ transaction buzzer has been started on the network to a very healthy transaction load - more full blocks and fewer zero transaction ones.
 Let's see.
 Zero transactions have largely been handled.
 Obviously, we should dig in a bit more here if we can.
 So the shift is now into sync tests and dapp testing.
 ETH stakers been running some sync tests.
 And Sam from E F is also going to launch a number of sync tests on Ropsten as well and we'll have data on these next week.
 So like turning EL off, turning CL and more exotic scenarios.
 That is the TL;DR from Pari.

-# b.
+## b.
 Concurrency Issue
 Video | [12:00](https://youtu.be/dByC5Bw8DvU?t=721)
 -|-

-**Tim Beiko**: Thank you um.
-Yeah there's a couple of things I guess to begin there, and so the Nimbus was just a config on the jwt.
+**Tim Beiko**: Thank you.
+Yeah there's a couple of things I guess to begin there, and so the Nimbus issue was just a config on the jwt.
 Do you want to walk through kind of the issue, sorry the issue that you're having and what the status is there.

 **Marek Moraczyński**: So we had one but that occurred on transition and it affected only a few nodes.
-And it is connected with concurrency - how we are processing block.
+And it is connected with concurrency - how we are processing blocks.
 We found this bug our card.
 But it hasn't been fixed yet, but we should resolve it soon.
 That is all I think.

 **Łukasz Rozmej**: If I can give more details.
 We have a problem when we got a block from the network and from the CL client at the same time during the transition.
 And so we wanted to process them both at the same time.
 When we cannot do that with our block processor, we should schedule them one by one and that's really it.

 **Tim Beiko**: And when you say processing it's like you receive a new block from the network and you get like a block from the CL at the same time, so it's like an external and internal ping to the execution layer?

-**Łukasz Rozmej**: Yes, yes, yes, yes.
+**Łukasz Rozmej**: Yes.
 That was the problem and the problem was on the on the Ropsten because there was a lot of blocks of the same height going on the same time and that’s why because.
 Some percent of the, some small percentage of the nodes got that, at the same time and that's why they failed.
 And to fix it will just add the correct scheduling of this and that's pretty much that.
-It's a fixed that we will do next week.
+It's a fix that we will do next week.

-**Tim Beiko**: And when you say there were many blocks that's, I guess, because on Ropsten when we were we were mining, we were creating a bunch of oncalls just because I was a bit of a sketchy situation to get all the hash rate at the same time.
+**Tim Beiko**: And when you say there were many blocks that's, I guess, because on Ropsten when we were we were mining, we were creating a bunch of oncalls just because it was a bit of a sketchy situation to get all the hash rate at the same time.
 Is that right?
 Like just because yeah when you say all these blocks.

-Łukasz Rozmej: Yeah I asked about it and there was mining, Geth was mining on two cores cars and it I think it was overwhelmed and it didn't process the block and it made the second one, or third one, sometimes with the same block number before it managed to process the previous one, so that's why that was, I think the case, but I got from someone as an explanation and yeah that's actually great that happened because it showed our bug.
+**Łukasz Rozmej**: Yeah I asked about it and there was mining, Geth was mining on two cores cards and it I think it was overwhelmed and it didn't process the block and it made the second one, or third one, sometimes with the same block number before it managed to process the previous one, so that's why that was, I think the case, but I got from someone as an explanation and yeah that's actually great that happened because it showed our bug.

-# c.
+## c.
 Web Sockets Issue
 Video | [14:55](https://youtu.be/dByC5Bw8DvU?t=900)
 -|-